-The site selected was officially made available to INRiM, through a contract signed with the owner and the required documentation submitted to the local authority.
-The area was protected by appropriate fences (made to minimise the impact to the instrumentation to be installed).
-All technical preparatory work has been concluded, such as the concrete bases for the instruments, poles and cabling.
-In late summer 2023 the station was finally installed.
-On September 28 the station was inaugurated during the "Metrology for Meteorology and Climate - MMC2023" International conference, held in the castle of Stupinigi, which annexed public park includes the site of station.
-Besides the more than 100 participants at the MMC2023, the event attracted the public, students and journalist, with a formal "ribbon cut" form the city Mayor.
+This objective was fully achieved and completed, although the station was not operated for a full year during the lifetime of the project, due to difficulties in finding an appropriate location and for preparing and signing all required documents and defining bureaucratic aspects.
+On September 28 the station was inaugurated during the "Metrology for Meteorology and Climate" International conference, held in the castle of Stupinigi, which annexed public park includes the site of station.
+Besides the more than 100 participants at the MMC, the event attracted the public, students and journalist, with a formal "ribbon cut" by the city Mayor.
 The station is now operative and data is transmitted and recorded at 10 s intervals, for being managed by "Società Meteorologica Italiana", a highly recognised climatological Institution and group in Italy.
+The station will continue recording and transmitting data beyond the project lifetime, thus well recovering the missing time period and it will be included in the proposed WMO Measurement Lead Center